Developing an emerging sector in France

 MEDITERRANEE

-Its mission is to collect environmental data, which will be transmitted to Météo France, to enable them to improve the forecasting of Cévenol events.
-Launch scheduled for 2023.
+Its mission is to collect environmental data, which will be transmitted to Météo-France, to enable them to improve the forecasting of Cévenol events.
+Launched on July 9 2024.
 300 students were involved in this project.

 what about today?

-The Van Allen Foundation co-finances the Méditerranée project, which aims to be ready for launch at the end of 2022 to perform its mission in partnership with Météo France, IGN, ENSTA Bretagne and the Port of Sète from 2023.
+The Van Allen Foundation co-finances the ROBUSTA-3A Méditerranée project, unique French academic representative of the Ariane 6’s maiden flight, to perform its mission in partnership with Météo France, IGN, ENSTA Bretagne and the Port of Sète from 2023.

 The Van Allen Foundation is now supporting the development of the CSUM through larger nanosatellite projects (6U and/or 12U) which offer opportunities for carrying increased payloads, thus enabling applications related to Earth observation in general and to the environment in particular.